wein.plus

 Open mash fermentation

-Depending on the desired type of wine, the mash fermentation takes place in different fermentation containers.
+Depending on the desired type of wine, mash fermentation takes place in different fermentation tanks.
 Depending on the fermentation container, a distinction is made between open and closed mash fermentation.
-Traditional open mash fermentation can take place in fermentation containers made of wood, concrete or...
+Traditional open mash fermentation can take place in fermenters made of wood, concrete or stainless steel that are open at...

 Voices of our members